Managing intrusive thoughts

 This knowledge can help us realise that these thoughts don't define us or reflect our true selves.

-To better manage intrusive thoughts, we can try different techniques, such as mindfulness or Acceptance and Commitment Therapy.
+To better manage intrusive thoughts, we can try different strategies, such as mindfulness, grounding techniques or acceptance and commitment therapy.
 Or we can try reframing them in a more positive light.
 Seeking support from mental health professionals can also provide valuable guidance.

 Remember, changing our relationship with these thoughts is a process.
 With practice, we can learn to respond to intrusive thoughts in a way that reduces their impact on our daily lives and our wellbeing.